29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/post-cov/rebuild/desing-CAD.typ

 ====
 The mogo clamp has 2 sets of progs a first set of prongs inset further into the robot these have verry good leverage and alow us to use less PSI on tring to lift the robot from a worst leaverage position. a secound set of prong serve simply to secure the mogo and presvent it from sliping out these aply on pressure on the mogo and insted act mor like a seat belt or hard stop.
 == Wall steaks mech
-The wall steaks mech was designed with extream precision as we wanted a 360
+The wall steaks mech was designed with extream precision as we wanted a walls steaks mech that was able to rotate through its full posible ark without going out of size limits this allowes us to score on the aliance stake and alow us to tip Mogos. the ilimination of the size issues stops the possibility that we get dicued because of hard stop failure.
-//daneil yap for wall stake need help
 //CAD of lb
 == Doinker
 the Doinker was unchaged with the exeption of geting new plastic able to push all the rings rather than the top 3 as we found that was a desing flaw in our last design.